 - Conversely, I think the ground has too much color, and actually a little bit of color noise.
 I want to emphasize the sky here, so we'll fix this.

 - The sky has a tinge of airglow and light pollution that are mixing to create a weird green/orange combination, especially at the lower left.
-Normally I think airglow looks cool, but here I think it looks weird, so we'll take it back a bit.
+Normally I think airglow looks cool, but here I think it looks weird and distracts from the Milky Way, so we'll take it back a bit.

 - I really like the light falling on the mountain's right side.
 This is actually light pollution from the Seattle/Tacoma/Everett metro area.
 I think it gives the mountain a lot of definition, but the color is a little weird.